1) Remember Allah Upon Waking Up

 One of the best times to make duʿā’ is in the last third of the night, in sujūd.
 The Prophet was asked, “Which duʿā’ is most likely to be responded to?”
 He replied, “During the last part of the night and at the end of the obligatory prayers” (Tirmidhī).
 Similarly he said, The closest a slave is to his Lord is when he is prostrating, so make plenty of duʿā’” (Muslim).

 Pour your heart out to Allah in this time, be persistent in your duʿā’ and don’t hold back your tears.
 The longer your sajdah, the greater your chance of enjoying Allah’s intimacy.
+Ibn al-Jawzī (raḥimahullāh) said, “When you sit in the darkness of the night before your Master, adopt the qualities of a child.
+For when a child asks their father for something and does not receive it, they cry for it.”
+Make duʿā’ for everything, small or large.
 Make duʿā’ for everything, small or large.
 Be selfless and make duʿā’ for your family, friends and the Ummah.

 9) End With Witr

 The Prophet ﷺ would perform either eleven or thirteen rakʿahs of tahajjud, including the witr prayer.
-He instructed that a person should commence his tahajjud with 2 short rakʿahs and end with the witr prayer.
+He instructed that a person should commence his tahajjud with two short rakʿahs and end with the witr prayer.

 In witr ṣalāh, the Prophet ﷺ would pray Sūrah al-Aʿlā (87) in the first rakʿah, followed by Sūrah al-Kafirūn (109) in the second rakʿah, and Sūrah al-Ikhlāṣ (112) in the third rakʿah.